 - The Church Verifier requests checks for their church through the online Client Area, or by handing out/printing the application packs.

-- The Church Verifer is notified that the process is complete.
-If a Certificate is issued that contains information that needs to be reviewed by the United Reformed Church, a notification will be sent to the United Reformed Church Safeguarding Office.
+- The Church Verifier is notified that the process is complete.
+If a Certificate is issued containing information that needs to be reviewed by the United Reformed Church, a notification will be sent by DDC to the United Reformed Church Safeguarding Office.
 A process will then be initiated to collect the Certificate from the applicant, review the contents and undertake a risk assessment.
 Once this has been completed an automated email will be sent to the Verifier to confirm that the applicant can begin their role with the church.
 If the applicant cannot be cleared to work in the role, or specific conditions are required, the Verifier will be notified.

 PLEASE ENSURE THAT THE APPLICANT DOES NOT START THEIR ROLE UNTIL THIS NOTIFICATION IS RECEIVED.